What Are Integrative Health & Integrative Care Services

 Eliana's Light is supporting integrative health for children with complex medical conditions and their caregivers through the provision of integrative care services.
 Eliana's Light refers to the following definition of "integrative health":

-Eliana's Light is supporting both for children with complex medical conditions and also their caregivers.
-We are talking about approaches, techniques, tools, and therapies that have been shown to reduce stress, pain, fear, trauma, anxiety, and/or depression in both children and adults.
+By "integrative care services", we are referring to approaches, techniques, tools, and therapies that have been shown to reduce stress, pain, fear, trauma, anxiety, and/or depression in both children and adults.
 Examples include acupuncture; aromatherapy; essential oils; Healing Touch; massage; meditation; Mindfulness-Based Stress Reduction (MBSR); music, art, and play therapy; Reiki, and other related healing modalities.
-They may also include mental health support, marriage counseling, or another type of support that a particular individual or community needs as part of a holistic approach to achieving wellness and well-being.
+They may also include mental health support, marriage counseling, and other types of support that a particular individual or community needs as part of taking a holistic approach to achieving wellness and well-being.
 Complementary care approaches, techniques, tools, and therapies can be used alongside necessary medications and medical procedures.

-We advise that caregivers collaborate closely and communicate often with their child(ren)’s doctor(s) in order for an appropriate and continuous complementary care program to be designed for the child.
-We recommend the adult caregiver also discuss the caregiver’s health and well-being with her/his own doctor; and seek complementary care specialists as necessary to develop a care plan that boosts the caregiver’s strength, immune system, and well-being.
-Complementary care specialists should be licensed and certified as appropriate with their professions.
+We advise that caregivers collaborate closely and communicate often with their child(ren)’s doctor(s) in order for an appropriate and continuous integrative care services program to be designed for the child.
+We recommend the adult caregiver also discuss the caregiver’s health and well-being with her/his own doctor; and seek integrative and complementary care specialists as necessary to develop a care plan that boosts the caregiver’s strength, immune system, and well-being.
+Integrative and complementary care specialists should be licensed and certified as appropriate within their professions.